Motivar/wp-extend/includes/classes/ewp-gutenburg/README.md

 ## How to Add a Custom Block

-To add a custom Gutenberg block using EWP Dynamic Blocks, you need to utilize the `ewp_gutenberg_blocks_filter` filter.
+To add a custom Gutenberg block using EWP Dynamic Blocks, you need to utilize the `ewp_gutenburg_blocks_filter` filter.
 This filter allows you to add your block specifications to the list of blocks that EWP Dynamic Blocks manages.

-### Using `ewp_gutenberg_blocks_filter`
+### Using `ewp_gutenburg_blocks_filter`

-To register your custom blocks, attach them to the `ewp_gutenberg_blocks_filter` filter provided by the EWP Dynamic Blocks plugin.
+To register your custom blocks, attach them to the `ewp_gutenburg_blocks_filter` filter provided by the EWP Dynamic Blocks plugin.
 Here's the basic structure you should follow:

 ```php
 function my_custom_blocks($blocks) {